adeoke/django-quarantine-workout-graphql/README.md

 http://docs.pyinvoke.org/en/stable/getting-started.html
 ```

-You can get a list of all the tasks with the command:
+You can get a list of all the tasks from the project root by typing into the terminal:

 ```shell script
 $ inv -l